 A new trial has the potential to kick the FSGS to the curb.

 “We are going to trial a very innovative treatment for FSGS on Lyndi,” Dr. Quiroga said.

 Helen DeVos Children’s Hospital is only the ninth pediatric center in the nation to trial the new treatment, according to Dr. Quiroga.

 “We are very encouraged by this,” he said.

-Read about dialysis, transplants and other treatments provided by pediatric kidney specialists at Spectrum Health Helen DeVos Children’s Hospital.
+Read about dialysis, transplants and other treatments provided by nationally-ranked pediatric kidney specialists at Spectrum Health Helen DeVos Children’s Hospital.